 College Closed: No classes held and offices are not expected to be open.
+PTO accruing employees should refer to the Compensation for Time-off and College Closings policy for expectations.

 Faculty Semester Begins: Full-time and part-time faculty should be present to prepare for the upcoming semester.